Getting started

 How the forecast engine works

-Understanding how the engine calculates your projection helps you make better use of overrides and interpret the results.
+Understanding how the engine calculates your projection helps you make better use of adjustments and interpret the results.
 The engine runs year by year, with each year depending on the previous year's outputs.

 Income growth

 Your base monthly income compounds annually by the income increase rate: income = monthlySalary × (1 + incomeRate)^yearIndex.
-If you set an override in a given year, that override becomes the new starting point and subsequent years grow from it.
+If you set an adjustment in a given year, that value becomes the new starting point and subsequent years grow from it.

 Expense growth